oysteiae/BrainSegmentationStOlavs/README.md

 # BrainSegmentationStOlavs
+Work in progress :construction_worker:
+Sorry for the terrible commit messages.

 ## Akcnowledgments
 The CNN architecture is the same as this https://github.com/GUR9000/Deep_MRI_brain_extraction which was implemented in Theano.
-This implementation also uses roughly the same training and prediction implementation as that implementation.
-Some functions have from that repo have been copied into this implementation.
+This implementation started out as trying to write their implementation in keras.
+Some functions used for processing and finding data have been copyied from that repo.
 These are marked.
 Their model is published in this paper:
 Kleesiek, J., Urban, G., Hubert, A., Schwarz, D., Maier-Hein, K., Bendszus, M., Biller,A.,  2016.
 Deep  MRI  brain  extraction:  A  3D  convolutional  neural  network  for  skullstripping.
 NeuroImage 129, 460–469

 Some inspiration for the 3D U-Net have been taken from this https://github.com/ellisdg/3DUnetCNN repo.
 Mainly the way the final prediction is built from predicted patches.